FME Flow Hosted Support Policy

 FME Flow Instances

 Delivering a high level of uptime for the customer’s FME Flow deployment on FME Flow Hosted is slightly different to on-premises data centres.
 When the FME Flow Hosted customer moves their FME Flow deployment up to the cloud, the responsibility of ensuring a high level of uptime for their instance is split between the FME Flow Hosted customer/MSP Partner and Safe Software.
-Safe Software is responsible for monitoring and maintaining the operating system down to the hardware powering the instance, and the FME Flow Hosted customer/MSP Partner is responsible for monitoring and maintaining the FME Flow application.
+Safe Software is responsible for monitoring and maintaining the operating system down to the hardware powering the instance, and the FME Flow Hosted customer/MSP Partner is responsible for monitoring and maintaining the FM1E Flow application.
 This shared responsibility model can reduce the FME Flow Hosted customer’s operational burden in many ways.

 Figure 1: FME Flow Hosted Shared Support Responsibility Model